-The Shrub Garden’s paved pathways meander through gently rolling hills planted with a variety of trees, shrubs, and flowering perennials, offering an ever-changing display of colors and textures through out the seasons.
+The Shrub Garden’s paved pathways meander through gently rolling hills planted with a variety of trees, shrubs, and flowering perennials, offering an ever-changing display of colors and textures throughout the seasons.
 And behind the brick walls of the Walled Garden, a dazzling display of seasonal annuals, perennials, and spring bulbs fill the beds with riots of color.
 In the Rose Garden, over 250 varieties of roses perfume the air all summer.
-At the garden’s end, the glass roofed Conservatory houses palms, orchids, and other tropical plants.
+At the garden’s end, the glass-roofed Conservatory houses palms, orchids, and other tropical plants.

-And, if time and energy allows, explore more than 20 miles of trails on the grounds of Biltmore Estate by foot.
+And, if time and energy allow, explore more than 20 miles of trails on the grounds of Biltmore Estate by foot.
 Visit the Spring Garden, the Bass Pond & Boat House, or wander the beautiful, grassy meadow of Deer Park or along the breezy banks of the French Broad River.

 One of our favorite experiences at Biltmore is touring the gardens after the main house closes for the day.
 Most guests have left to find dinner on the estate or in downtown Asheville, leaving many of the trails and gardens quiet and peaceful.
-Dusk from the South Terrace is magical, with the cool breeze whispering through tree tops and the sun slowly sinking behind the layered, blue mountains on the western horizon.
+Dusk from the South Terrace is magical, with the cool breeze whispering through treetops and the sun slowly sinking behind the layered, blue mountains on the western horizon.